Priolli/fabric-realtime-dashboard_bike/README.md

 Security incident tracking in real-time.

 📎 Reference
-This project is based on the official Microsoft Learn lab:
+Based on the official Microsoft Learn lab:
 Create a real-time dashboard in Microsoft Fabric